demisto/content-docs/docs/documentation/documentation_tips.md

 <~XSOAR>XSOAR</~XSOAR><~XSIAM>XSIAM</~XSIAM> is the best.
 ```

-When the pack is deplyed in the the XSOAR marketplace the output will show the following:
+When the pack is deployed in the the XSOAR marketplace the generated file will only have the following:

 ```
 Some XSOAR text